BernieSumption/EasyDB/README.md

 ])
 ```

-If you'd like to allow rows in a bulk insert to succeed or fail independently, use onConflict: .ignore.
+To allow rows in a bulk insert to succeed or fail independently, use `onConflict: .ignore`.
 No errors will be thrown if any rows fail to insert.

 <!---insert-many-ignore--->
 ```swift